 This is a little different from a tickle and can happen a lot, especially if the irritant lingers around.
 You should consider this one if you’ve already brought it to the vet and ruled out the others.

-Just like with humans, cats can have irritants that bother them too.
-You should look for various patterns that go with this because usually, this is more of a pattern type thing.
+Just like humans, cats can have irritants that bother them too.
+You should look for various patterns that go with this because usually, this is more of a pattern-type thing.